Miala-python/yt/readme.txt

-After 10m of non activity, this repa was archived.
+After 10m of non activity, this repo was archived.
 If you want to use/contribute to this player, please see at https://github.com/MialaProg/MiYT